TamaraAtanasoska/word_embedding/README.md

 ["Enriching Word Vectors with Subword Information"](https://arxiv.org/pdf/1607.04606.pdf) by Bojanowski et al.

 Authors of the project are Bhuvanesh Verma and Tamara Atanasoska.
+You can read the about the research, thought process and outcomes in the project report uploaded in the repository.

 # Data